pentagramswheel/libra/README.md

 A class which gives roles to users in MIT, processing the command `lp add`.

-###### Instance Variables
-1. `Role lpRole` - an object representation of the 'LaunchPoint' role.
-2. `Role ioRole` - an object representation of the 'Ink Odyssey' role.

 ----

 #### Graduate

 A class which graduates a user in an area within MIT, processing the command `lp/io grad`, granting the associated roles.

-###### Instance Variables
-1. `Role lpRole` - an object representation of the 'LaunchPoint' role.
-2. `Role lpGradRole` - an object representation of the 'LaunchPoint Graduate' role.
-3. `Role ioRole` - an object representation of the 'Ink Odyssey' role.
-4. `Role ioGradRole` - an object representation of the 'Ink Odyssey Graduate' role.

 ----